-- Pedestrian-scaled lighting should be provided for the purpose of creating a safe, comfortable. attractive, and welcoming public realm environment throughout Vaughan Mills Centre; - Ensure street lighting does not conflict with street trees; - Street lighting should be located at the midpoint between every second street tree, occurring at 14m intervals to coincide with a 7m street tree spacing: - Additional lighting should be considered in areas with higher volumes of pedestrian activity.
+- Pedestrian-scaled lighting should be provided for the purpose of creating a safe, comfortable, attractive, and welcoming public realm environment throughout Vaughan Mills Centre; - Ensure street lighting does not conflict with street trees; - Street lighting should be located at the midpoint between every second street tree, occurring at 14m intervals to coincide with a 7m street tree spacing; - Additional lighting should be considered in areas with higher volumes of pedestrian activity, including key intersections, transit stops, open space areas, mid-block connections, and passageways; and - Low voltage, low glare street and pedestrian scale lighting are recommended to provide a safe and comfortable environment for pedestrians and cyclists.
+Luminaries should be of such design that the light they produce is focused downwards so as to avoid light pollution and wasted energy.